 What’s Crypto Derivatives?

-Crypto derivatives is simply a financial contract between two or more parties that derive the value from an basic asset.
-More specifically, it is an agreement to buy or sell a particular asset; whether stocks or cryptocurrencies, at a predetermined price and a specific time in the future.
+Crypto derivatives are simply a financial contract between two or more parties that derive their value from a basic asset.
+More specifically, it is an agreement to buy or sell a particular asset; whether stocks or cryptocurrencies, for a predetermined price at a specific time in the future.

 Here Are The 3 Most Common Types of Derivative Products

-- Swaps: A swap is an agreement between two parties to exchange a series of cash flows in the future, usually based on interest-bearing instruments, such as loans, bonds or promissory notes, as an underlying asset.
+- Swaps: A swap is an agreement between two parties to “swap” a series of cash flows in the future, usually based on interest-bearing instruments, such as loans, bonds, or promissory notes, as an underlying asset.
 Interest swaps are the most common form of swaps.
-They involve the exchange of a future stream of fixed interest payments against a floating rate payment stream between two different counter parties.
+They involve the exchange of a future stream of fixed interest payments against a floating rate payment stream between two different counterparties.